 - Single Parent Services

 Voluntary participation in these programs is based on state mandated guidelines.
-Students must apply for financial aid, complete an EOPS application, and be enrolled as a full-time student at Golden West College.
-Students must also maintain satisfactory academic progress as defined by the Financial Aid Office.
+Students must apply for financial aid, complete an EOPS application, and be enrolled as a full-time student at Golden West College at the time of admission.
+Exceptions to the full-time requirement include eligible foster youth and/or students enrolled in the DSPS program.
+Students must maintain satisfactory academic progress as defined by the Financial Aid Office.
 If applying for the CARE or NextUp Programs, additional documentation is required to establish eligibility.

 The Puente Program is a two semester learning community that includes three main components.
 The accelerated writing course sequence incorporates Latino and other multi-cultural authors with emphasis on English writing skills.
 Intensive counseling provides students with sustained, in-depth career and academic guidance throughout their enrollment in community college.
 Students then receive mentoring from members of the community who are recruited, trained, and matched with students to share career advice and personal experiences.
 Students in the Puente Program enroll as a cohort in required coursework each semester and participate in the program as a true learning community that supports personal, academic, and cultural development of students.